UINDY-SWEN-200/p5-example-recipe-store/README.md

 # Requirements

-We're going to build on the code from project 4
+We're going to build on the code from project 4 to create a recipe application completely in Svelte.

+Copy your project 4 classes to the lib folder.
+Edit the 'page.svelte' file to implement the recipe application.

 Points will be distributed as follows: